isomerpages/nparks-heritagetrees/_tree-profiles/Nemesu (HT 2015 245).md

 <p>This majestic tree is part of the Singapore Botanic Gardens’ rainforest.
 It has a straight bole up to 60 m tall.
 It is near to the edge of the rainforest and can be easily viewed from Lower Ring Road.</p>

-<p>The road name Nemesu Avenue, near the Lower Peirce Reservoir area, was named after this tree species.</p>
+<p>The road name, Nemesu Avenue, near the Lower Peirce Reservoir area, was named after this species.</p>

 <p>For more information on this species, please refer to NParks Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/4/7/4720">here</a>.</p>